How Does Love and Logic Parenting Work?

 The technique also educates about parenting styles and how our parenting styles might accidentally rob a child of the ability to make appropriate decisions for himself or herself.

-The Love and Logic technique promotes providing choices that are acceptable to the parent.
+The Love and Logic technique promotes providing acceptable choices to the parent.

-Therefore it isn’t about allowing 4-year-olds to select whether they want to play in the street or a fenced yard and then having them face the repercussions of their poor decision.
+Therefore, it isn’t about allowing 4-year-olds to select whether they want to play in the street or in a fenced yard and then having them face the repercussions of their poor decision.

-Instead, parents are encouraged to provide their children with a variety of age-appropriate and acceptable choices.
+Instead, parents are encouraged to give their children various age-appropriate and acceptable choices.

-When the child expresses dissatisfaction with the grade, the parent responds with empathy (“oh, I’m so sorry it happened this way”) rather than sound sarcastic or saying things like “I told you so.”
+When the child expresses dissatisfaction with the grade, the parent responds with empathy (“Oh, I’m so sorry it happened this way”) rather than sounding sarcastic or saying things like “I told you so.”

 In this manner, parents provide unconditional love and support to their children.

-Hopefully, the child will understand the value of preparing for a test before going to college and has no one to push them to read.
+Hopefully, the child will understand the value of preparing for a test before going to college and will not have anyone to push them to read.

-One could argue that a poor result on a single test in second grade is a manageable consequence.
+One could argue that a poor result on a single second-grade test is a manageable consequence.
 However, a failed college course is not.

 When children are taught decision-making skills using Love and Logic, they can learn from the repercussions of their choices before they become too large and out of hand.